PTFOPlayer/Discod-Programmers_Bot/README.md

 ## Usage:
 ```
  >command <parameters>

- pogram surrounded by tripple ` on start and finish
 ```
 note: tripple ` shall not be on the same lines as progam lines, those lines will be removed